nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 code ~/.git-template/hooks/pre-commit
 ```

 2. Add the following directly after the `#!/usr/bin/env bash`.
-You can leave the `exit 0` if you prefer to allow commits when there is no config file by default, or use `exit 1` to prevent them by default.
+You can leave the `exit 0` if you prefer to allow commits when there is no config file by default, or replace with `exit 1` to prevent them by default.

 ```bash
 # --- START CUSTOM WARNING ---